-Course code and title UE1 - RMAS 203 - Archival Diplomatics for Electronic Records Management Permanent Staff Dr. Forget Chaterera Dates Semestrial Duces This course is directed to the methodology and tools related to description of archives and records, particularly in a digital environment.
+Course code and title UE1 - RMAS 203 - Archival Diplomatics for Electronic Records Management Dr. Martin Critelli Permanent Staff Dates Semestrial Course description This course is directed to the methodology and tools related to description of archives and records, particularly in a digital environment.
 Firstly, it covers the physical archive finding aids in accordance with the description frameworks and how to make available online descriptions for aiming interoperability between archives institutions.
 Secondly, the course deals with digital or physical records and data description and is part of business processes dematerialization.
 Its goal is to bring theoretical knowledge to students but also introduce them to the professional practice.
-Course description The course is to allow students to discover traditional finding aids and record indexing tools, then to analyze the difference between them in relation with their own nature and purpose.
-Upon completion of the course, students can not only create and use the main types of archive finding aids based on standardized description framework (ISAD (G) - General International Standard Archival Description - ISAAR (CPF) - International Standard Archival Authority Record for Corporate Bodies, Persons and Families, ISDIAH - International Standard for Describing Institutions with Archival Holdings) but also identify relevant metadata and design classification schemes, metadata schemas, databases etc. for records description.
+The course is to allow students to discover traditional finding aids and record indexing tools, then to analyze the difference between them in relation with their own nature and purpose.
+Upon completion of the course, students can not only create and use the main types of archive finding aids based on standardized description framework (ISAD (G) - General International Standard Archival Description - ISAAR (CPF) - International Standard Archival Description - ISAAR (CPF) - International Standard for Describing Institutions with Archival Holdings) but also identify relevant metadata and design classification schemes, metadata schemas, databases etc. for records description.
 A specific attention will be given to the development of RiC-CM (Records in Contexts - Conceptual Model) and of RiC-O (Records in Contexts - Ontology).
-An introduction to EAD and EAC related to the Metadata Standards for Archival Control will be tackeled, especially the structure and use of the Encoded Archival Description (EAD) and Encoded Archival Context (EAC) metadata standards.
-They will be able to appraise needs for using archives (for purposes of historical research) vs managing and indexing records (for purposes of business).
+An introduction to EAD and EAC related to the Metadata Standards for Archival Control will be tackeled, especially the structure and use of historical research) vs managing and indexing records (for purposes of business).
 The course is aimed at ensuring that students relate data and document management to well-suited description methodology and tools and differentiate them from finding aids.
-Through a step-by-step approach, it enables them to produce physical and online finding aids for archive institutions and respond to needs of record-producing organizations by constructing appropriate solutions for keeping and retrieving efficiently relevant information and reliable evidence.
-The pedagogy is based on team work and interactive sessions between students and teacher applied to classroom exercises, workshops and case studies.
-Demonstration and using of a description software (Ica-Atom) and of an electronic record- Upon completion of this course, students will demonstrate their ability to: Course learning outcon Distinguish needs of information and evidence expressed by record- producing bodies and appraise secondary value of archives for research, heritage and memory related to description methodology of both Construct archive description in accordance to standardized frameworks.
-Continuous assessment (50%) La class assignment (20%) Final exam (50%) Essay from a concrete case of a businesse process
+Through a step-by-step approach, it enables them to produce physical and online finding aids for archive institutions and respond to needs of record-producing organizations by constructing appropriate solutions The pedagogy is based on team work and interactive sessions between students and teacher applied to classroom exercises, workshops and case studies.
+Demonstration and using of a description software (Ica-Atom) and of an electronic record- Upon completion of this course, students will demonstrate their ability to: Course learning outcor 5.
+Operate a description software Practice naming, indexing and classifying records with relevant metadata which they have identified and selected Compare archives description with searching for records tools and analyze difference between description software and search functionality of an electronic record-keeping system Continuous assessment (50%) In class assignment (20%) Final exam (50%) Essay from a concrete case of a businesse process